Royal Free Charity Covid-19 Emergency Fund:

 Each box has contained food for two adults for a week.
 Referrals have come from the Trust and have been delivered to isolated staff within 24 to 48 hours.

-The number of food packages sent to isolated staff in the past six weeks.
+The number of food packages sent to isolated staff in the past nine weeks.

 REST (Resilience and Emotional Support) areas